 Reach out to those around you to make sure you have a good social network.
-I know some of you live alone, some of you live in rural areas.
-Look to churches, senior centers and other sources of friendship and support.
+I know some of you live alone, and some of you live in rural areas.
+Look to churches, senior centers, and other sources of friendship and support.
 Do an Internet search with the name of your town and ‘groups.’

 Technology can help